Faroukkotob/voxelmorph_demo/README.md

 - pip install https://github.com/adalca/neurite/archive/refs/heads/dev.zip
 - pip install https://github.com/voxelmorph/voxelmorph/archive/refs/heads/dev.zip

-And that images have to be normalized between 0 and 1 - running a py script file on the images .nii / .nii,gz
+And that images have to be normalized between 0 and 1 - running a py script file on the images .nii / .nii,gz to have them normalized

 Then getting the register.py script from here:
 - https://github.com/voxelmorph/voxelmorph/blob/dev/scripts/tf/register.py